Will Burn

 Transmembrane RSTK signalling in childhood cancer and genetic disorders

-Using crystallography and cryo-electron microscopy methods I am working to determine structures of receptor kinase signalling complexes.
+Using crystallography and cryo-EM methods I am working to determine structures of RSTK complexes.
+This missing structural information has the potential to shed light on how healthy and pathogenic signalling is activated in the human body and how it may be controlled with medicine.
 These structures are difficult to solve due to their small size, transience, low affinity interactions and heterogeneous phosphorylation patterns.
 Despite these challenges, advances in structural methods now make it possible for these assemblies to be visualised in high-resolution detail.
-These developments have enabled us to solve complexes of type-1 and type-2 BMP receptor kinases and their intracellular signal transducer substrates.
+Because of these developments we have for the first time been able to resolve complexes of type-1 and type-2 BMP receptor kinases and their intracellular substrates.
+These structures have helped to map the assembly mechanism of this family of kinases from inactive monomers to higher-order tetramers capable of binding intracellular signal transducers.

-Correlating our structural and biophysical data with cell-based functional studies continues to provide insight into how a range of mutations identified in patients contribute to disease severity and progression.
-Many of these mutations have also led us to a better understanding of the general activation mechanism of RSTKs in healthy cells.
+This structural work has also led to the determination of the first apo, transition, active and post-hydrolytic state structures of ACVR1 - a receptor kinase found to be mutated in Fibrodysplasia Ossificans Progressiva (FOP) and Diffuse Midline Glioma (DMG/DIPG) patients.
+Correlating this data with cell-based functional studies continues to provide insight into how a range of mutations identified in patients contribute to disease severity and progression.
 I'm interested in extending this work to include other kinases from the superfamily of TGF-β receptors and developing techniques to isolate native receptor assemblies from human cells for visualisation by cryo-EM.

 I work as part of Professor Alex Bullock's group at The Centre for Medicines Discovery.
+My research is supported by the uk-based FOP Friends charity and The Oxford-Simcox Family Scholarship.
 I was previously a member of Professor Peijun Zhang's lab in The Division of Structural Biology where I used cryo-ET STA to study the protein:protein interactions essential for the self-assembly of bacterial microcompartments.

 https://www.nature.com/articles/s41467-022-32004-w